-Dimensions and Helen Sanderson Associates have also developed a practical, skills-based online course to help you make a difference to the lives of the people you support by better understanding person-centred thinking skills and tools.
+Dimensions and Helen Sanderson Associates have also developed a practical, skills-based online course to help you make a difference in the lives of the people you support by better understanding person-centred thinking skills and tools.

-The only online course that reflects the Learning Community standards, our practical and original course is aimed at helping individuals, families and social care organisations better understand person-centred thinking skills and tools.
+The only online course that reflects the Learning Community standards, our practical and original course is aimed at helping individuals, families, and social care organisations better understand person-centred thinking skills and tools.

-The course is flexible and you can come back to the course a number of times, meaning you can use it as a learning aid, reference point and refresher!
+The course is flexible, and you can come back to the course a number of times, meaning you can use it as a learning aid, reference point and refresher!

 If you’d like to try the course for your organisation, or bulk buy licences, please get in touch to request a demo on firstname.lastname@example.org

-Person-centred thinking in India
+Person-Centred Thinking in India

 Volunteers from Dimensions will be matched with project workers in India.
-Buddies will work together to share practice, ideas and experiences in order to improve services for people in both countries.
+Buddies will work together to share practice, ideas, and experiences in order to improve services for people in both countries.

 The project is financed by profits from the person-centred thinking e-learning course.
 A review and the results of the project will be shared at the annual person-centred thinking conference in India.